privacy-scaling-explorations/snark-artifacts/README.md

 </p>

 Snark artifacts (`wasm` and `zkit`) npm packages especially for use in [zk-kit](https://github.com/privacy-scaling-explorations/zk-kit).
-We don't recommende using them as explicit npm dependenices in your project to avoid bloating it.
+We don't recommend using them as explicit npm dependenices in your project to avoid bloating it.
-Instead you should consider fetching them from [`unpkg.com`](https://unpkg.com/) (approach followed by [zk-kit](https://github.com/privacy-scaling-explorations/zk-kit)).
+Instead you should consider fetching them at runtime from [`unpkg.com`](https://unpkg.com/) (approach followed by [zk-kit](https://github.com/privacy-scaling-explorations/zk-kit)).

 ### Scripts
 - [download-artifacts-init](./download-artifacts-init): Initial artifacts download from [zkkit.cedoor.dev](https://zkkit.cedoor.dev) and [semaphore.cedoor.dev](https://semaphore.cedoor.dev) (see [download-artifacts-init](./download-artifacts-init)).